Susan Glickman

 The Wave, 18 x24, acrylic.
 2018

-I have been editing in various capacities most of my life – on literary magazines, for trade and academic publishers, and as a mentor to poets and fiction writers at the University of Toronto and Ryerson as well as in the larger community.
-To find out whether we are a good fit, and to get an estimate on what it will cost to get your work edited, please send me an email including a 1000-word writing sample, as well as the following important information:
+I have been editing in various capacities most of my life – on literary magazines, for trade and academic publishers, and as a mentor to poets and fiction writers at the University of Toronto and Toronto Metropolitan University as well as in the larger community.
+To find out whether we are a good fit, and to get an estimate on what it will cost to get your work edited, send me an email including a 2000-word writing sample from somewhere in the manuscript where you are struggling and hoping for editorial help.
+In other words, please do NOT send me something you have rewritten a thousand times!
+Neither you nor I will get a fair sample of what I can do for you if you try to dazzle me with your most polished work.

 1) What kind of manuscript you have written (a one-sentence summary of the kind of project it is, and then a couple of paragraphs summarizing the text)